DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ### `#!command /dh h align <hologram> {X|Y|Z|XZ|FACING} <otherHologram>` { #dh-h-align }

+:   **Permission:** `dh.command.holograms.align`

-:   Moves a hologram to the location of the other hologram on a specified axis.
+    Moves a hologram to the location of the other hologram on a specified axis.

     - `#!command <hologram>` - Name of the Hologram.
     - `#!command {X|Y|Z|XZ|FACING}` - Aligns the hologram on either the X, Y, Z, or X and Z axis of the `#!command <otherHologram>`, or sets the same facing angle as the `#!command <otherHologram>`.